sourcefuse/arc-docs/docs/arc-api-docs/extensions/loopback4-audit-log/README.md

 }
 ```

+- If you have a custom model and you wish to use that in your repository class you can
-- Using `lb4 repository` command, create a repository file.
+  Using `lb4 repository` command, create a repository file.
 After that, change the inject paramater as below so as to refer to correct data source name.
   `@inject(`datasources.\${AuditDbSourceName}`) dataSource: AuditDataSource,`

 One example below.